9 Small Business Tax Deductions You Need to Know

 Once you get into the habit of tracking expenses (weekly, or monthly), it will become second nature.
 The first of the year is a good time to create expense report templates and workflows.
 Good accounting software can help you with both.

-6 Key Findings About Small Business Expense Reports
+6 Key Findings About Small Business Tax Deductions and Expense Reports

 Let’s discuss the small business expense reports you need to keep for taxes.

 1. If you are a sole proprietor and you report a loss on your taxes, make sure you can document all business expenses.
 Be especially careful that you don’t claim personal expenses as business expenses.

 2. Document cash payments and expenditures just as closely as non-cash transactions.
 Don’t assume the IRS can’t trace cash transactions.
 The IRS uses several methods to investigate cash-intensive businesses.
 One of these is comparative analyses of similar businesses.
 Consult BizStats for information about your industry to determine how you compare.

 3. Most paper receipts are printed on thermal paper which fades quickly.
 Take a photo of receipts or have them emailed.
 Create a receipts folder on your computer.
 Print out emailed receipts.
 Back up your computer files regularly.

 4. You can also use a document scanning app on your phone to scan and save receipts.
 Some will save to Dropbox.
 Make folders for general expense categories.
 File by tax year.
 Using search tools, you can easily locate any receipt you’ve scanned and saved.
 Examples of receipt scanning apps are NeatDesk, Expensify, Scanner Pro, and Evernote Scannable.

 5. Many small business owners believe there is a 3-year statute of limitations on tax audits.
 The IRS can challenge your business taxes past the 3-year mark in many circumstances—especially if they believe you underreported business income.